-$T$ is called the Frechet differential of $f$ at $x_{0}$ and is denoted by $f^{[1]}(x_{0})$. $f$ is Frechet differentiable on $U$ if $f$ is Frechet differentiable at each $x\in U$, and in this case the map $ f^{[1]}: U\to B(F,G) $ is called the Frechet differential function of $f$.
-For the properties of Frechet differentials see Ch $8$ of the Dieudonne book \cite{Dieud1}.
+$T$ is called the Fr\'{e}chet differential of $f$ at $x_{0}$ and is denoted by $f^{[1]}(x_{0})$. $f$ is Fr\'{e}chet differentiable on $U$ if $f$ is Fr\'{e}chet differentiable at each $x\in U$, and in this case the map $ f^{[1]}: U\to B(F,G) $ is called the Fr\'{e}chet differential function of $f$.
+For the properties of Fr\'{e}chet differentials see Ch $8$ of the Dieudonne book \cite{Dieud1}.
 Let $\A$ be an associative algebra over $\K$ (or briefly associative algebra) then the standard Lie product on $\A$ is the following map